gnosis/dx-docs/source/dutchx-as-an-open-protocol.md

 * **Repositories**: Abstraction on top of the smart contracts to make it easier to interact with them.
-For example, they add the same validations that are going to be performed in the smart contract, so they can throw more meaningful errors, instead of the `revert` that smart contracts throw.
+For example, they add the same validations that are going to be performed in the smart contract, so they can throw more meaningful errors, instead of the `revert` that smart contracts throw by default.
 * **Services**: Some use cases built on top of the DutchX.
 The CLI, Bots and API use this layer to perform all its tasks.
 * **API**: REST Api that provides a simpler access to the data in the DutchX.